Rosanne Manus, M.A., Owner and Program Developer

 Shannon Ferguson, M.A.

 Shannon received a bachelor’s degree at San Jose State University in California then a master’s degree in multi-cultural education at the same university.
 After college, Shannon taught third then first graders in San Jose before working as a physical education teacher in Charlotte-Mecklenburg.
-In 2013, she joined our staff at Manus Academy as a physical education teacher and teaching assistant.
+In 2013, she joined our staff at Manus Academy as a physical education teacher, teaching assistant and is now our substitute teacher.

 Shannon loves running, hiking, animals and being with her husband and two children.
 She also loves to garden but won’t garden in Charlotte because she is afraid of snakes.
 (She saw a copperhead once.)